hallindavid/pipedrive-note-pull/README.md

 Please report all issues in the GitHub Issue tracker

 ## Contributing
-Shoot me an email, or DM me on twitter and I am happy to allow other contributors.
+Shoot me an email, or DM me on Twitter and I am happy to allow other contributors.